elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/user_stories.md

 # User Stories

 With the elixir cloud activities, we support the development of cloud services to provide access to data and compute for researchers.
-Thereby we have various user stories in mind, which are listed below to guide researcher as well as service/data provider.
+Thereby we have various user stories in mind, which are listed below to guide researchers as well as service/data provider.

 ## Access to services